Advanced Python

 Decorators

 Decorators are a powerful feature in Python that allow you to modify or extend the behavior of functions or methods without changing their source code.
 Decorators are implemented using functions or classes, and they provide a clean and concise way to add functionality to existing code.
-Here's an overview of how decorators work in Python:- Basic Decorator Syntax: Decorators are defined using the
+Here's an overview of how decorators work in Python:- Basic Decorator Syntax: Decorators are defined using the @decorator_namesyntax, wheredecorator_nameis the name of the decorator function or class.

 def decorator(func):